DAYFA1R/SDL2-RPG/README.md

 # SDL2-RPG
-##Purpose
+##Introduction
+###Purpose
-A little SDL2 program I've been developing from scratch as a supplement to my C++ dive.
+A little SDL2 program I've been developing from scratch as a supplement to my C++ dive, and to learn basic game development mechanics.
-##POU
+###POU
-A foundation for loading a player and external map assets (sprite maps, tilesets, wall co-ords).
+A foundation for loading a player and external level assets (sprite maps, tilesets, walls, NPC interactions, etc).

+##Creating a level
+Maps and tilesets are instantiated in the main function, outside of the game loop.
+###Drawing Tiles
+Every